 1. 19% of Brides Said They Met Their Spouses Online

 In 2017, online dating became the most common way for newlyweds to meet one another.
 The Knot surveyed more than 14,000 engaged or recently married individuals and reported that 19% of brides said they met their spouses online.
-This is a significant increase from the 5% of American couples who said they met online in a 2015 Pew Research poll.
+This is a significant increase from the 5% of American couples who said they met online in a study carried out in 2015.
 According to the Knot, meeting via dating sites has now surpassed more traditionally popular venues, including through friends (17%), during college (15%), and at work (12%).
 As time goes by and more happy couples decide to tie the knot, we can probably expect further increases in the percentage of married couples who met by swiping right.

 2. Annual Revenue in the Online Dating Industry Has Surpassed $3 Billion